AwesomeDroid-Dev/Simple-Mail-And-Auth/README.md

 The project will run on [http://localhost:3003](http://localhost:3003).

 ## TODO
-- When I first started this project I was not aware of the "await" keyword, if I even come back to this I will revamp the code to make it neater
+- This project depends completely on refresh tokens and makes no use of JWT or access tokens.
+When I get back to this project I need to integrate access tokens.

 ## Requirements